- Who We Are

 - Contact Us

-Here you will find resources and opportunities for studentengagement and professional development, including information about conference travel awards, research grants and awards, publication opportunities in The Community Psychologist, contests, and more.
-We invite you to learn more about the organization by perusing the links and resources for student members on this site.
+Here you will find resources and opportunities for student engagement and professional development, including information about conference travel awards, research grants and awards, publication opportunities in The Community Psychologist, contests, and more.
+We invite you to learn more about the organization by perusing the links (below and in the navigation menu on the left) to resources for students.

-If you have questions, comments, or ideas for how SCRA can better meet student needs and interests, please feel free to reach out to your current National Student Representatives, Danielle Kohfeldt and Chuck Sepers, at StudentReps@scra27.org.
+If you have questions, comments, or ideas for how SCRA can better meet student needs and interests, please feel free to reach out to your current Student Representatives (SRs) Jessica S. Saucedo and Aaron S. Baker at email@example.com.

 The Community Psychologist is the official publication of SCRA, published four times annually.
-It contains columns related to such topics as community health, cultural & racial affairs, environment & justice, and student issues to name a few.
-Students are encouraged to submit quality manuscripts for publication.
+It contains columns related to such topics as community health, cultural & racial affairs, environment & justice, and student issues among others.
+Submissions to the Student Issues Column are managed and edited by the current Student Representatives.
+Students may also have opportunities to submit directly to The Community Psychologist.

-Student submissions should be submitted as Word attachments in an e-mail message to the National Student Representatives at StudentReps@scra27.org.
-Authors should adhere to the following guidelines when submitting materials:
+Student Issues Column submissions should be submitted as Word attachments (.docx) in an e-mail message to the Student Representatives at StudentReps@scra27.org.
+Authors should adhere to The Community Psychologist guidelines and any additional guidelines for specific Calls for Submissions to the Student Issues Column.

 Looking for information about academic programs in community psychology?
 Please visit The Council for Education Programs for programs and postdoctoral opportunities.